Honeywagon (vehicle)

-A honeywagon is the slang term for a "vacuum truck" for collecting and carrying human excreta.
+A honeywagon or honeycart is the slang term for a "vacuum truck" for collecting and carrying human excreta.
 These vehicles may be used to empty the sewage tanks of buildings, aircraft lavatories, passenger train toilets and at campgrounds and marinas as well as portable toilets.
 The folk etymology behind the name 'honeywagon' is thought to relate to the honey-colored liquid that comes out of it when emptying the holding tanks.

 History

 The honey wagon was originally a horse-drawn vehicle that went through back alleys to collect human excreta.
 Houses at that time did not have flush toilets or indeed any form of indoor sanitation beyond the chamberpot.
 In rural areas the outhouse (privy) is associated with a pit latrine of various sorts, but many towns and cities depended on some variant of the pail closet, which needed frequent emptying.
 At each outdoor toilet, the driver (honey dipper) would stop the wagon, flip up the back hatch door (trap-door) of the outhouse, slide out the pail (bucket), pick it up, and dump the contents into one of eight oak half-barrels in the wagon box.
 The half-barrels had no lids.
 These toilets were known as dunnies in Australia, hence the "dunnywagon" driven by "dunnymen".